 - If you need an article from a print copy of a journal held in our library, you can also request a scan.

-- Each scan request will be checked to ensure it does not breach copyright rules and submitting a scan request does not guarantee we can fulfill your request.
+- Each scan request will be checked to ensure it does not breach copyright rules.
+Submitting a scan request does not guarantee we can fulfil your request.

 What can I request?